dharple/detox/README.md

 ## Install Development from Repository

-To build a development copy of `detox` from source, run:
+To build a development copy of `detox` from source, install the package `git`, then run:

 ```
 git clone -b main https://github.com/dharple/detox.git